Microsoft ODBC Driver 13.1 for SQL Server on Windows

 This release of the ODBC Driver for SQL Server contains the following new features:

-A login timeout of less than (approximately) 10 seconds are not reliable.
+bcp.exe generates an error message.
+A value of 0 specifies an infinite timeout.
+A login timeout of less than (approximately) 10 seconds is not reliable.

 Driver-Aware Connection Pooling

 The ODBC Driver for SQL Server supports Driver-Aware Connection Pooling.
 For more information, see Driver-Aware Connection Pooling in the ODBC Driver for SQL Server.